API Reference

 True

-Merge another sketch into this one.
+Merge another sketch into this one, in place.

 Examples